 Johnson Philip is an expert in quantum nuclear physics and Christian apologetics.
 He earned his PhD in quantum-nuclear physics from Jiwaji University and ThD in Christian apologetics from International Theological Seminary.

 Johnson started the creationism and apologetics movement in India in the 1970s.
 He has trained thousands of people in apologetics in 170 countries through his distance training program and has published numerous textbooks—including ones on systematic theology and apologetics—in the Malayalam language.
 He has also published a dictionary of theology and a four-volume Bible encyclopedia.
 In addition to such scholarly work, his main emphasis has always been Bible exposition and Christian apologetics meant for lay people.
 He is fluent in Hindi, Malayalam, and English and is a devoted student of Greek, Sanskrit, Urdu, and Arabic languages.

-Dr. J. R. Miller earned a BS in architectural engineering from Pennsylvania State University, an MDiv from Oral Roberts University, an MASR from Southern California Seminary, and a DMin from Biola University.
-He finished his ThM and will graduate with his PhD in ethics from Midwestern Baptist Theological Seminary in 2021.
+Dr. J. R. Miller earned a BS in architectural engineering from Pennsylvania State University, an MDiv from Oral Roberts University, an MASR from Southern California Seminary, a DMin from Biola University, and a ThM and PhD in ethics from Midwestern Baptist Theological Seminary.
 He has taught at Southern California Seminary for more than a decade and has worked in pastoral ministry for over 20 years.
 He has authored multiple books on leadership, church history, and biblical theology, including his latest work, Elders Lead a Healthy Family: Shared Leadership for a Vibrant Church.

 Joe and his wife, Suzanne, enjoy the sun and surf with their three sons in San Diego, CA.